commonknowledge/articles/README.md

 81. Whenever a Director has a personal, financial or material interest, whether directly or indirectly, in a matter to be discussed at a meeting and whenever a Director has an interest in another unincorporated body, firm, partnership or corporate body whose interests are reasonably likely to conflict with those of the Cooperative in relation to a matter to be discussed at a meeting, notwithstanding matters relating to the terms of business of the Cooperative, they must;

-1. Declare the nature and extent of the interest before the discussion begins on the matter;
+   a.
+Declare the nature and extent of the interest before the discussion begins on the matter;
-1. Withdraw from that part of the meeting unless expressly invited by the chairperson of the meeting to remain;
+   b.
+Withdraw from that part of the meeting unless expressly invited by the chairperson of the meeting to remain;
-1. Not be counted in the quorum for that part of the meeting;
+   c.
+Not be counted in the quorum for that part of the meeting;
-1. Withdraw during the vote and have no vote on the matter.
+   d.
+Withdraw during the vote and have no vote on the matter.

 Provided that nothing in this Article shall prevent a Director from counting towards the quorum for Board meetings and voting where the matter relates to their own contract of employment or in respect of bonus or other payments to Members.

 82. Subject to anything to the contrary in these Articles:

-1. In accordance with (but subject to) the Companies Acts, the Board of Directors may give authorisation in respect of a situation in which a Director has, or could have, a direct or indirect interest that conflicts, or possibly may conflict, with the interests of the Cooperative; and
+   a.
+In accordance with (but subject to) the Companies Acts, the Board of Directors may give authorisation in respect of a situation in which a Director has, or could have, a direct or indirect interest that conflicts, or possibly may conflict, with the interests of the Cooperative; and
-1. In authorising a situation the Board of Directors may decide, whether at the time of giving the authorisation or subsequently, that if the conflicted Director has obtained any information through their involvement in the situation otherwise that as a Director and in respect of which they owe a duty of confidentiality to another person, the Director is under no obligation to:
+   b.
+In authorising a situation the Board of Directors may decide, whether at the time of giving the authorisation or subsequently, that if the conflicted Director has obtained any information through their involvement in the situation otherwise that as a Director and in respect of which they owe a duty of confidentiality to another person, the Director is under no obligation to:
-   1. Disclose that information to the Cooperative; and/or
-   2. Use that information for the benefit of the Cooperative;where to do so would amount to a breach of confidence
+      i.
+Disclose that information to the Cooperative; and/or ii.
+Use that information for the benefit of the Cooperative;where to do so would amount to a breach of confidence

 ### **Expenses**